zax-xyz/Twitch-FkPyramids/README.md

 * Python 3.5.x

 ## Setup
-Enter your Twitch username in the Nick field, and your TMI key into the Pass field.
-To get your TMI key, [here](http://twitchapps.com/tmi)) and connect with your Twitch account.
-Optionally, you can replace "Channel = input("Channel: ")" to be a static selection.
+* On line 9, enter your Twitch username between the quotation marks
+* On line 10, enter your Twitch TMI oauth key between the quotation marks (([twitchapps.com/tmi](http://twitchapps.com/tmi))
+* On line 11, enter the Twitch channel you want to enter chat in between the quotation marks
+* On line 76, change "fkpyramids" to your Twitch bot's username (the same as what you put in line 9)

 ## Running
 `python3 FkPyramids.py`